-To make this key transition easiest on our dams, we take the following 8 steps as we are sending puppies home.
+To make this key transition easiest on our dams, we take the following 9 actions when we are sending puppies home.
 In this way, our dog moms easily recover physically and emotionally from their litters and are happily back to work quickly.

 - Send pups home when they are ready, not before.